CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day2_lab17.md

 ## Review

-In this exercise, you completed a comprehensive automated incident response setup using Microsoft Defender XDR, Microsoft Sentinel, Power Automate, and SharePoint:
+In this lab, you have completed the following:

 - Reviewed pre-configured Automated Investigation and Response (AIR) settings for identities and devices.